NSS-Data-Science-Projects/trash-pickups/README.md

 Answer these simpler questions first:
 1. Which day of the week has the highest number of missed pickups?
 2. Missed pickups over time:
+    * Find the total number of missed pickups by month.
+Plot this with a line chart.
-    * Calculate weekly or monthly counts of missed pickups using resample().
+    * Create a plot showing the number of missed pickups per day.
     * Compute a rolling 30-day average of daily missed pickups.
 Visualize your results with a line chart to see trends.

 **Step 3: Main Task – 180-Day Rolling Fine Calculation**
 Metro Nashville charges fines for excessive missed trash pickups.
 It uses the following method to fine the total fine:  A $1500 fine is charged for each missed pickup that is the third or subsequent one at the same address within a 180-day window.
 Multiple fines may apply to the same address.
 Your task is to calculate the total fines across all addresses.
+**Hint:** The rolling method can be use in combination with groupby.

 **Step 4: Bonus Questions**
 * What other types of complaints are there?